zachalam/documentation/docs/Using Randomness/v1/vrf-security-considerations.md

 > ✅NOTE
 > If your implementation does revert, you can independently re-send the fullfilment transaction to ensure that all requests issued by your contract are fulfilled, but the VRF service won't do so on your behalf.)

-## Use `VRFConsumerBaseV2` in your contract, to interact with the VRF service
+## Use `VRFConsumerBase` in your contract, to interact with the VRF service

 `VRFConsumerBase` tracks important state which needs to be synchronized with the `VRFCoordinator` state.
 Some users fold `VRFConsumerBase` into their own contracts, but this means taking on significant extra conmplexity, so we advise against doing so.